Trump Golf Club Allegedly Employed Undocumented Immigrants

 One of the women continues to live in the U.S. as an undocumented immigrant.
 The other, who is from Costa Rica, has become a legal permanent resident since quitting her job at Bedminster.
 She worked at the property from 2010 to 2013 and told the Times she washed and ironed Trump's underwear, shirts and other personal effects.

-The report underscores a discrepancy between the president's harsh rhetoric against immigrants – both illegal and legal – and the apparent hiring practices of his own company.
+The report underscores a discrepancy between the president's harsh rhetoric against immigrants — both here illegally and legally — and the apparent hiring practices of his own company.
 Trump sent thousands of troops to America's border with Mexico ahead of the midterm elections, and there has recently been a spike in arrests there.
-It's estimated that nearly eight million undocumented immigrants currently work in the United States.
+It's estimated that nearly 8 million undocumented immigrants currently work in the United States.

-Although Trump's 2016 campaign refrain, "America First", was intended in part to signal a commitment to American workers, the Trump Organization has hired both documented and undocumented foreign workers in the past.
-Undocumented Polish immigrants worked at the construction site of President Trump's iconic Trump Tower in New York City between 1979 and 1980.
-And the President's company has used H-2B visas to bring in employees for his private Mar-a-Lago club in Florida.
+Although Trump's 2016 campaign refrain, "America First," was intended in part to signal a commitment to American workers, the Trump Organization has hired both documented and undocumented foreign workers in the past.
+Undocumented Polish immigrants worked at the construction site of Donald Trump's iconic Trump Tower in New York City between 1979 and 1980.
+And the president's company has used H-2B visas to bring in employees for his private Mar-a-Lago club in Florida.

 The New York Times report says that at least two supervisors at the Bedminster club were aware of the women's immigration status.